2010 Grand Prix motorcycle racing season

 The 2010 Grand Prix motorcycle racing season was the 62nd F.I.M.
 Road Racing World Championship season.
 The season consisted out of 18 races for the MotoGP class and 17 for the 125cc and Moto2 classes, beginning with the Qatar motorcycle Grand Prix on 11 April 2010 and ending with the Valencian Community motorcycle Grand Prix on 7 November.
 It was the first season for the new Moto2 class.

 Preseason

 Moto2 introduction

 The Moto2 class replaced the 250cc class for 2010.
 The original intention was for Moto2 bikes to run alongside the existing 250cc machinery, however the entry list consisted of Moto2 machines only.
 The new class aimed to be economical, with measures such as limiting electronics (which will be supplied only by FIM sanctioned producers), the ban of carbon-ceramic brakes and the use of steel brakes only; however, there are no chassis limitations.
 All Moto2 bikes use a mandatory 600cc (36.6 cu in) Honda engine based on the Honda CBR600RR, which are prepared by Honda's European specialized tuner Ten Kate, and produces power of about 150 bhp.
-Control tyres for the new series were provided by Dunlop only, despite early intentions of leaving tyre specifications free.
+Control tires for the new series were provided by Dunlop only, despite early intentions of leaving tire specifications free.